star

-If you’re after a keto muffin recipe that actually tastes like a treat without the sugar crash, these Banana Walnut Lupin Flour Muffins are about to be your new favorite.
+If you’re after a protein-packed, low-carb muffin recipe that actually tastes like a treat without the sugar crash, these Banana Walnut Lupin Flour Muffins are about to be your new favorite.

 They’re naturally sweetened, loaded with healthy fats, and super satisfying––all while keeping carbs in check.